THIS DATE IN HISTORY: Nov. 28

 1931: The Toronto Maple Leafs hire Dick Irvin as coach.
 He gets the job one day after Art Duncan is fired.
 The Maple Leafs defeat the Boston Bruins 6-5 in overtime that night and finish the season by winning the Stanley Cup.

 1954: Leo Labine of the Bruins scores three goals in 4:22 and has three assists in a 6-2 win against the Detroit Red Wings at Boston Garden.
 All three of the goals and two of the assists come in the second period, when Labine ties the NHL record for most points in a period.

-1957: Gordie Howe has an assist on Earl Reibel's third-period goal during Detroit's 3-3 tie against the Toronto Maple Leafs at Olympia Stadium to become the NHL's all-time assist leader.
+1957: Gordie Howe has an assist on a third-period goal by Dutch Reibel during Detroit's 3-3 tie against the Toronto Maple Leafs at Olympia Stadium to become the NHL's all-time assist leader.
 It's the 409th of his career, breaking the record that had been held by Montreal's Elmer Lach.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career